 Notably when the site was recently visited it was also noted that the garage at 1 Rhes yr Ysgol appears to have been converted into living accommodation.
 This issue was raised with the agent however he has asked that this be dealt with separately as in his opinion this it is not an issue that can be reasonably attributed to his clients.
 Whilst I initially thought that the use of this garage as living accommodation might be in direct contravention of any condition of planning approval that might require two parking spaces to be retained for each dwelling it has since been established that the driveway to this property is already wide enough to park two vehicles.
-From a layout perspective only therefore this is not an issue however the gradient and visibility issues relating to all other plots would continue to apply to this property and would need to be overcome.
+From a layout perspective only overcome.